ganevdev/enough-time-ago/README.md

 File enough time ago modified/created/changed/accessed or not?

 A simple library for checking the "age" of a file or/and how long it has changed.
-This library uses standard [node fs](https://nodejs.org/api/fs.html) methods, and its purpose is to shorten the code.
+This library uses [node fs](https://nodejs.org/api/fs.html) methods, and its purpose is to shorten the code.

 ```{}
 npm i long-enough